Randy Arozarena Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Giants' 3.92 team ERA ranks ninth among all league pitching staffs.
+- The Giants' 3.97 team ERA ranks ninth across all MLB pitching staffs.

-- Giants pitchers combine to surrender the third-fewest home runs in baseball (122 total, one per game).
+- Giants pitchers combine to allow 123 home runs (one per game), the third-fewest in the league.

-- Walker (4-1 with a 2.40 ERA and 44 strikeouts in 41 1/3 innings pitched) gets the start for the Giants, his ninth of the season.

-- His last time out came out of the bullpen on Saturday when the right-hander threw one scoreless inning against the Texas Rangers while giving up just one hit.
+- The right-hander last appeared in relief on Sunday, when he threw scoreless two-thirds of an inning against the Texas Rangers while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.